-The lockdown can trigger a lot of traumatic thought processes for your children such as the fear of them or their loved ones being infected, receiving medical treatment or dying.
+The lockdown can trigger a lot of trauma for your children such as the fear of them or their loved ones being infected, receiving medical treatment or dying.
 Their daily routine has been disrupted just like the adults.
 The structure and stimulation schools provide is gone as well as the social support from their friend circle.
 The pandemic has put everyone on the edge, and this puts additional pressure on the parents.

 This makes it the perfect time to sit down with your child and assuage their fears and worries by discussing mental health and care with them.
 Having a proper grip and knowledge on mental health can lead to developing resilience and becoming well-rounded and emotionally healthy adults.
 Being informed decreases the anxiety that comes from the uncertainty and mystery of it all.
 This way the youth will have a more objective and rational approach.